 Treasuring the Death of Christ

-Why the Death of Christ is a Treasure Worth Boasting About
+Why the Death of Christ Is a Treasure Worth Bragging About

 The death of Jesus Christ is one of the greatest treasures you could ever have this side of heaven.
 It is something to be possessed, treasured, and valued.
 It was intended for you.

-As Christians, there is something to brag about—one particular aspect of our lives worthy of boasting.
-Scripture normally condemns boasting as vain and sinful.
-Yet when it comes to the death of Jesus Christ, we have an opportunity to brag without sin.
+As Christians, there is something to brag about—one particular aspect of our lives in which we can be prideful and boast.
+Boasting is normally condemned in Scripture as a vain and sinful activity.
+Yet when it comes to the death of Jesus Christ, there is an opportunity to brag about something.
+And as we do, Scripture does not portray this as boring or insignificant.
+It invokes an exclamation, a reflex response from us.

 And because of him you are in Christ Jesus, who became to us wisdom from God, righteousness and sanctification and redemption, so that, as it is written, “Let the one who boasts, boast in the Lord.”